blockscout/blockscout-rs/eth-bytecode-db/README.md

 The Ethereum Bytecode Database is a cross-chain smart contract database designed for automatic contract verification.
 It serves as a proxy between users and the [smart-contract-verifier](../smart-contract-verifier) service.
-This verifier stores verified contract data in the database and enables searches for contracts with similar bytecodes.
+This servcice stores verified contract data in the database and enables searches for contracts with similar bytecodes.

 You will recognize the service in action when you see the notification: